Ceiling fan vs aircon: what actually saves you money on your SP bill?

 Here's how much power common cooling options actually draw:

-A modern DC fan draws roughly 40× less electricity than the bedroom aircon it would replace.
+A modern DC fan draws roughly 40× less electricity than the bedroom aircon it would replace — which is why so many homeowners ask us about a ceiling fan installation when they see their summer SP bill.
 That ratio doesn't even include the compressor cycling — aircons draw closer to their peak only when actively cooling, but they cycle on/off all night.

 What it costs you, per night